mccartheney/Desktop-Notifier-in-Python/README.md

 ## Overview

-The project utilizes the Hindustan Times RSS feed API to fetch astrology updates regularly.
-It then processes the retrieved data to extract relevant information such as daily horoscopes, astrological predictions, and other astrology-related news.
-This information is then used to generate desktop notifications using the DesktopNotifier module, keeping users informed about the latest astrology updates.
+The project utilizes the newsapi API to fetch TechCrunch updates .
+It then processes the retrieved data to extract relevant information .
+This information is then used to generate desktop notifications using the DesktopNotifier module, keeping users informed about the latest TechCrunch updates.

 ## Features (In development)

-- Fetch astrology updates from the Hindustan Times RSS feed API.
+- Fetch TechCrunch updates from the Hindustan Times RSS feed API.
-- Process the retrieved data to extract relevant astrology information.
+- Process the retrieved data to extract relevant TechCrunch information.
 - Generate desktop notifications using the DesktopNotifier Python module.
 - Customize notification settings such as title, message, and duration.

 ## Technologies Used

 - Python
-- Hindustan Times RSS feed API
+- newsapi feed API
 - "DesktopNotifier" Python module

 ## Usage